bondy-io/bondy_docs/docs/concepts/realms.md

 # Realms
 The realm is a central and fundamental concept in Bondy.
 It does not only serve as an authentication and authorization domain but also as a message routing domain.
 Bondy ensures no messages routed in one realm will leak into another realm.

-## Description
+## Overview
 ::: definition Realm
 Realms are routing and administrative domains that act as namespaces.
 All resources in Bondy belong to a Realm.
 Messages are routed separately for each individual realm so sessions attached to a realm won’t see message routed on another realm.
 :::

 <ZoomImg src="/assets/realm_diagram.png"/>

-In Bondy a realm is represented by a control plane object and is identified by a WAMP URI e.g. `com.mycompany.myrealm`.
+In Bondy, a realm is represented by a control plane object and is identified by a WAMP URI e.g. `com.mycompany.myrealm`.

 Realms (and the associated users, credentials, groups, sources and permissions) are persisted to disk and replicated across the cluster by Bondy's control plane data replication service.

 As a Bondy administrator[^admin] you can dynamically create (and manage) any number of realms using the [WAMP](/reference/wamp_api/realm) and [HTTP](/reference/http_api/realm) APIs when connected to the [Master Realm](#master-realm).

-[^admin]: What constitutes an administrator i.e. what permissions and administrator has and which user is an administrator is actually defined by you using the security configuration.
+[^admin]: The definition of an administrator, including their permissions and which user(s) have administrative privileges, is determined by your realm's security configuration.

 ::: info How many realms?
-Because a realm is a control plane data object, there is no limit to the number of realms you can have.
-However, since part of the realm data is stored both in memory and disk, the actual limit is determined by the amount of memory and storage a Bondy node has access to.
+Since a realm is a control plane object, there is no defined limit to the number of realms you can have.
+However, the amount of memory and storage available to a Bondy node determines the actual limit, as part of the realm data is stored in both memory and disk.

-Notice that since realms are globally replicated, the smallest node in a Bondy cluster (in terms of memory and storage) will be the one determining the actual limit.
+It's important to note that since realms are globally replicated, the smallest node in a Bondy cluster (in terms of memory and storage) will determine the actual limit.
 :::

 ## Master Realm
-When you start Bondy for the first time it creates and stores the Bondy Master realm identifiedm with the uri `bondy` (also the now deprecated `com.leapsight.bondy`).
+When you start Bondy for the first time it creates and stores the Bondy Master realm identified with the uri `bondy` (also the now deprecated `com.leapsight.bondy`).

-This realm is the root realm which allows an admin user to create, list, modify and delete other realms.
-The realm can be customised either through the `bondy.conf` file or dynamically using the [WAMP](/reference/wamp_api/realm) and [HTTP](/reference/http_api/realm) APIs.
+This realm is the root realm, which allows administrative users to create, list, modify, and delete other realms, among other administrative capabilities.

+The master realm can be customised either through the `bondy.conf` file or dynamically using the [WAMP](/reference/wamp_api/realm) and [HTTP](/reference/http_api/realm) APIs.
 However, the master realm has some limitations:

 * It cannot be deleted
 * It cannot use [Prototype Inheritance](#prototype-inheritance)
 * It cannot use [Same Sign-on](#same-sign-on)
+* Sessions attached to the realm are not permitted to register procedures (RPC) or publish messages (Pub/Sub)

 ## Prototype Inheritance

-Prototypical inheritance allows us to reuse the properties (including RBAC definitions) from one realm to another through a reference URI configured on the `prototype_uri` property.
+Prototypical inheritance enables properties, including RBAC definitions, from a parent realm to be reused in a child realm.

 Key characteristics:

 * Prototypical inheritance is a form of single inheritance i.e. realms can only inherit from a single prototype.
-* The `prototype_uri` property is defined as an **irreflexive property** i.e. a realm cannot have itself as prototype.
+* The `prototype_uri` property is defined as an **irreflexive** property i.e. a realm cannot have itself as prototype.
 * In addition **a prototype cannot inherit from another prototype**.
 This means the inheritance chain is bounded to one level.

 ::: definition Prototype Realm
 A **Prototype Realm** is a realm that acts as a prototype for the construction of other realms.
 It is a normal realm whose property `is_prototype` has been set to `true`.
 :::

+To enable prototypical inheritance on a realm, you must set the prototype realm's URI on the child's `prototype_uri` property.

 The following is the list of properties which a realm inherits from a prototype when those properties have not been assigned a value.
 Setting a value to these properties is equivalent to overriding the prototype's.